 Table of Contents

-The Ironman Malaysia in Langkawi is truly beautiful!
+Updated on Aug 2017 – The Ironman Malaysia in Langkawi is truly beautiful!
 And all the rumours about this race being one of the toughest of the Ironman circuit are true.
 The heat and humidity played a big role on the race day.
 For sure a competition that I will remember forever.

 On March 2015, one month before the Paris Marathon, we traveled to Langkawi in Malaysia.
 Langkawi Tourism Department invited us to explore the island’s nature, food, and people.
 We spent 7 wonderful days there.
 Yussuf Azman, who works for LADA, noticed my Ironman tattoo and mentioned that Langkawi hosts one race of the Ironman Malaysia calendar.
 I turned to him and with a sparkle on my eyes I asked for more details.
 On the following day, there was an Ironman Langkawi T-shirt in my hotel and an invitation: “Come to race Ironman Malaysia in Langkawi!”

 At that time, I didn’t have a clue where I would be in November.
 Our travels were planned only till July, summer in Europe.
 After that no idea.
 A few days later we were back in Europe, Paris Marathon, Eurotrip with friends, TBEX in Spain, Italy and France with my parents… When June started we were already missing Asia so bad!
-Decision made, we would return to Asia and I would be racing the Ironman Malaysia in Langkawi!
+Decision made, we would return to Asia and I would race the Ironman Malaysia in Langkawi!

 Training for the Ironman Malaysia